MetricsGrimoire/MailingListStats/README.md

 Description
 -----------
-Mailing List Stats is a command line based tool used to analyze mboxes.
-It downloads the mboxes in a directory where database will be created.
-It stores all the information which is contained in a e-mail.
+Mailing List Stats (`mlstats`) is a tool to parse and analyze mail boxes.
+It is useful to retrieve and analyze mailing list archives.
+The parsed mail boxes are stored in a database.

+`mlstats` is able to retrieve mailing lists from the web, and store the data of every email in a database, from where to obtain different kind of reports.

 License
 -------